 Things I’m working on and where my attention is at.

 Attention is a precious resource and so I choose where to use it with caution and deliberate choice.
-Here's what I'm working on, what I will always be working on and what I've recently completed.
+Here's what I'm doing, thinking about, up-next “perma-projects“ and what I've recently completed.
+Many of these projects (especially the books and online stuff) produce artefacts, so if you want to see how I'm progressing go and checkout my Github.

 In Progress